malcprentice/malcprentice.github.io/0-source/Projects - write an essay about refugees and asylum seekers.md

 ### 2) Choose and research one UNHCR emergency area
 Choose one of these: http://data.unhcr.org/
-Do NOT choose large areas "Mediterranean"/"Central America"
+Do NOT write section 1 about "Mediterranean"/"Central America"
-* Choose one country producing refugees in that area.
+* Write section 1 (Background) about a specific ORIGIN country in that area, as the reasons people are fleeing might be different
-* Write section 1 (Background) about that specific country, as the reasons people are fleeing might be different
+* Write section 2 and 3 (Problems/Solutions) about issues experienced in the HOST country.
+Nationalities are maybe mixed together, so write about general issues of HOST country, no need to google specifically about origin country.
-* Write section 2 and 3 (Problems/Solutions) about refugee camps they end up in, but you don't need to loook for articles about that country, as people in the camps are experiencing the same issues, with nationalities mixed together, and articles might not mention where they are all from.
+* For example, El Salvador, Honduras and Guatemala all have slightly different issues to describe in Section 1, so choose one (e.g. El Salvador) and explain that history in Section 1.
+Howeve, people from all three countries have a shared experience on the journey through Mexico into the US, so your Problems and Solutions sections will be about that, not specifically about the experience in Mexico/the US of people from El Salvador.

 ### Follow the essay pattern
 * Essay section 1: What happened that your area is producing asylum seekers and refugees (3 time order stages OR 3 reasons/causes OR 3 groups)
-* Essay section 2/3: Problems and Solutions experienced by refugees or asylum seekers in one place they end up.
+* Essay section 2: Problems and Solutions experienced by refugees or asylum seekers in one place they end up.
 * YOu need to CHOOSE what kind of essay you will write.
 Either write about problems experience by refugees in camps in nearby countries, or write about problems experienced by asylum seekers and refugees who escape the problems in those camps by going to the first world
 ** Camp problems are usually lack of food/water/medicine/education for children/sanitation/overcrowding/disease/recruitment as child soldiers/human trafficking.
 Here are a some example links: http://www.ted.com/talks/barat_ali_batoor_my_desperate_journey_with_a_human_smuggler http://www.newstatesman.com/politics/2015/05/what-it-s-be-somali-refugee-kenya
 ** First world asylum seeker problems ( in germany, UK, Japan) are usually language, lack of acceptance, racist attacks, losy paperwork, inability to work while applying, nowhere to sleep, lack of access to help.